Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Resources & Development

 (a) Alluvial Soil consists of sand, silt, and clay, as it is formed by the deposition of sediments carried by rivers and streams.
 This type of soil is typically fertile and well-drained, making it suitable for agriculture.

-(b) Black Soil is known for its high clay content, not necessarily high salt content.
+(b) Black Soil is characterised by its high clay content, not high salt content.
+It is known for its moisture retention and nutrient richness, including calcium carbonate and potash.

 (c) Arid Soil is associated with arid and semi-arid regions and is characterized by low organic content and high salinity, but the diffusion of iron in crystalline is not a defining characteristic of arid soil.